Attendance, Punctuality and First Day Response

 Medical appointments should, wherever possible, be arranged out of school hours.
 If this cannot be avoided, written evidence must be provided, e.g. appointment card, or a letter from the doctor.
 These appointments are recorded as an absence.
 Failure to provide evidence could result in an unauthorised absence being recorded on the pupil’s attendance record.
 Pupils must sign out at reception.

 Parents/Carers may be liable for a Fixed Penalty Notice if pupils fail to attend school regularly.
 Government targets suggest that pupils should attend school for a minimum of 95%.

-If parents/carers wish a child to have a leave of absence for something other than sickness, they should put a request in writing to the school, at least four weeks in advance where possible.
+If parents/carers wish a child to have a leave of absence for something other than sickness, they should email the Attendance Officer, on email@example.com at least four weeks in advance where possible.
 The school is only able to authorise absence in exceptional circumstances.
 Holidays in term time can no longer be authorised.
 Parents/Carers are asked to take this into account when booking holidays.
 Holidays over 5 days are liable to a penalty fine.
 Likewise, please do not take your child out of school early e.g. for an appointment other than their own, unless there is a sudden emergency.
 For their own safety pupils must not leave the premises during the day unless in the company of a responsible adult.
 We appreciate everyone’s openness in these matters.